omunroe-com/http2specwiki/Fredschromium.md

 # Fred's Chromium

-A build of Chrome that supports HTTP/2
+A build of Chrome that supports HTTP/2.
+Contact [Fred Akalin](akalin@google.com) if you have questions.

 ## Instructions